Towermoni/Magnify-Glass/README.md

 # Magnify-Glass
-website page that allows user to look at a image through a magnifying glass
+website page that allows the user to look at a image through a magnifying glass